This article has been translated with DeepL.

 Graphic designer, copywriter, social media specialist, illustrator, web designer and photographer.
 These are examples of professions in the cultural sector, many of which are self-employed and obtain work through various digital platforms.
 In the platform economy, often referred to as the gig economy, digital platforms play a role in mediating work.
 A new doctoral thesis by Daniel Karlsson at Lund University analyzes the experiences of freelance cultural workers and how the platforms shape their work and self-image.

-He shows that this group often faces insecurity and precarious working conditions, and many combine many platforms to create multiple sources of income.
+He shows that the group often faces insecurity and precarious working conditions, and many combine a large number of platforms to create multiple sources of income.
 It is a strategy known as ‘patchwork’.
 This strategy is both a response to and an effect of the fragmented labor market, where freelancers combine income streams from different digital channels.
-But patchwork also means increased workloads and demands for constant availability.
+However, patchwork also means increased workloads and demands for constant availability.
 This affects the professional identity of the group and leads to a workload where the boundaries between work and leisure are almost non-existent.

 Freelance cultural workers justify precarious work through a balance of self-realization and self-exploitation.